Colosseum

 There is no true skip-the-line access at the Colosseum.
 Every visitor must pass through security checks, and these cannot be bypassed.

-Advance booking is strongly recommended if:
+Advance reservation is strongly recommended if:

 • you are visiting Rome between April and October